Budget Friendly Eats

 Echigoya Sandayu

 My take: Basement restaurant on Dogenzaka, two minutes from Shibuya Station.
-The fish is partially dried before being grilled over charcoal which concentrates the flavor in a way that fresh grilled fish does not.
+The fish is partially dried before being grilled over charcoal, which concentrates the flavor more than fresh grilled fish.
 Set meal with rice, miso soup and pickles runs under 1000 yen.
-I came here for a late afternoon lunch and had the place almost to myself.
+We came here for a late afternoon lunch and had the place almost to ourselves.
+Walk the Dogenzaka backstreets after, especially Hyakkendana, which is a hidden alley district off the main slope.

 Casual Dinner